piyushpatel2005/website-archive/content/low-level-design/mediator-pattern/index.md

 <!--more-->

 ## What is Mediator Design Pattern?
+In this pattern, a central object coordinates the activities of many other objects.

 Mediator discourages direct communication between two objects because it leads to tight coupling.
 Instead, it promotes having a mediator which faciliates communication between these two objects.
 For example, in a library, each account holder do not communicate and pass books to each other.
 That would become very difficult.
 Instead, each library account holder communicates through librarian who act as a mediator.
 The same thing happens in business as well.
 If a team needs help with something, they communicate the requirement to manager and the manager passes the request to individual developer.
 If there was no manager acting as a mediator, it will be chaotic and developer would be swamped by requests from multiple different teams.